-Sunday Mass is being live-streamed from Our Lady of Compassion church at 10:30, so that parishioners can join online.
+Each Sunday the 10:30 Mass will be live-streamed from Our Lady of Compassion church, so that parishioners can join online.
 To view live online, join our Facebook Group: OLC Saffron Walden.
 Email Ken Lowe if you wish to be added to the group.
 Streaming starts 5 minutes before Mass begins.

 A link to the text of each Sunday's liturgy can be found on the Services page next to the particular Sunday.

 Sunday Evening Prayers on Zoom

 You can join in Evening Prayers on Sundays at 19:00 via Zoom - you will need to create an account or download the App, but it’s easy and free.

 On Sunday evenings at 19:30, following evening prayer, all parishioners are invited to pour themselves a drink and connect to others via Zoom for a relaxed and informal chat.
 Check the parish Facebook page for the log in details or contact Ken Lowe.

 Our Weekly Offering

 The main part of the income to Our Lady of Compassion has always come from the collection plate.
 Income is down quite considerably since the beginning of the lock down.
 If you are able, please consider using a standing order to send your donation as this is the quickest way for the funds to come to the church.
 Standing order details can be obtained from Ken Lowe.
 Alternatively, donations can be made online which can be accessed via the Diocesan website.
 The parish will receive its particular donations via the monthly parish statement.
 All Easter donations go directly to the parish priest; selecting the ‘Easter’ option will ensure that this is the case.
 Thank you.

 In these difficult times the SVP is continuing its local support work as much as is possible, communicating by phone now visiting has been prohibited.
 If you, or someone you know, may need support, or if you feel you can help in any way, please contact Jean Perkins or call on 01799 522135.